kamansoft/native-lemp-tool/README.md

 npstool is a rewrite of the the old dead [xnmp](https://github.com/lemyskaman/xnmp) bash script tool, with more reobust functionalities.

-This script is compatible only for debian and ubuntu is uses [sury php repos](https://deb.sury.org/) to allow you install multiple php versions on the same machine.
-The php installation option on this package also install commons php libraries for laravel.development, and is intend for nginx with fpm usage.
+This script is compatible only for debian and ubuntu it uses [sury php repos](https://deb.sury.org/) to allow you install multiple php versions on the same machine.
+The php installation option on this package also install commons php libraries for laravel development, and is intend for nginx with fpm usage.

 ### Usage